Luo Xian: Defence of Yong'an

 As the Wu forces rained arrows on Luo Xian's position along the Yangtze, Luo Xian feared that he might not be able to hold out for long so he ordered his subordinate Yang Zong (楊宗) to break out of the siege and head north to seek help from the Wei general Chen Qian.
 He also surrendered his tallies and sent his son as a hostage to the Wei regent Sima Zhao to prove his sincerity in seeking help from Wei to counter the Wu invasion.
 When the Wu forces under Bu Xie's command attacked Yong'an, Luo Xian led his men out of the city to strike back and greatly defeated the enemy's army.

 Enraged at the Wu defeat, the Wu emperor Sun Xiu ordered his general Lu Kang to lead an additional 30,000 troops to reinforce Bu Xie and besiege Yong'an.
-During the following six months, the city was under constant attack by the Wu forces yet thanks to Luo Xian's staunch defence It was still standing.
+During the following six months, the city was under constant attack by the Wu forces.
 However there was no sign of Wei reinforcements arriving and more than half of Yong'an's population had fallen sick.

 When someone suggested that he break out of the siege and head south towards Zangke Commandery (牂柯郡; covering parts of present-day Guizhou) or head north to Shangyong Commandery (上庸郡; covering parts of present-day northwestern Hubei), Luo Xian replied: "If you are a leader of people, the masses will look up to you.
 A junzi will try to restore stability in a crisis and not flee in the face of danger.
 I am prepared to end my life here."